-Forensic assessment, forensic treatment, evidence-based practice, professional ethics
+Forensic assessment, forensic treatment, evidence-based practice, professional ethics Faculty of Psychology and Neuroscience

 Clinical Activities Report

 Students specialising in Forensic Psychology are required to conduct a clinical internship in an approved setting.
 The clinical internship can be conducted in conjunction with the research internship or separately.
 Students are required to submit a report on their experiences during the clinical internship.
 Requirements for this report are provided to students via EleUM.
 Students commence their internship by writing a description of their learning Intended Learning Outcomes.